fakepixels/knowledge-base/about.md

 content-type: eg
 ---

-Hello!!!

----

-## Reach out to me
+## Here I am.

+This garden is inspired by the brilliant [[Raghu:https://twitter.com/raghuveerdotnet]].

+We've come so far for a beautiful software, and now we want to start from the beginning.
+I want a simple place to keep track of my learning, and flexible enough to play with new stuff.
+This looks like a friendly and functional playground.

-[[Twitter::https://twitter.com/raghuveerdotnet]] – Shoot me a dm or just tweet ***@raghuveerdotnet***.
+[[Twitter::https://twitter.com/fkpxls]] – Shoot me a dm or just tweet ***@fkpxls***.
 I will try to reply as soon as I can.
-Sadly, I am not available on any other social media sites.
-I am not really into professional social media circle but anyway here is my [[linkedin::https://www.linkedin.com/in/sraghuveer/]] just in case.

-Bangalore is pretty large, so I can’t promise but If you happen to be in Bangalore by chance and want to chat, drop an email([[raghu@raghuveer.net::mailto:raghu@raghuveer.net]]) and include [Coffee] in the subject line, and we can work something out.

-If you like anything about who I am or what I do, please do follow me or reach out to me.
-Don’t hesitate.

 ---

 ## About the website